-The Bank is required to maintain statutory reserves with the Central Bank of the UAE and Iraq in AED and US Dollar on demand, time and other deposits.
+The Bank is required to maintain statutory reserves with the Central Bank of the UAE, Iraq and Sudan on demand, time and other deposits.
 The statutory reserves are not available for use in the Bank's day-to-day operations and cannot be withdrawn without the approval of the Central Bank.
 Cash on hand and current accounts are not profit-bearing.
 Islamic certificate of deposits are profit bearing, which is based on entering into international commodities Murabaha transaction in which Central Bank of the UAE is the buyer and the Bank is the seller.